 - Students tabulate the data recorded by the robot at the end of each trial: distance traveled and travel time.
 Students calculate the average speed of the robot for each of its trials and average them.
 The robots can then be tested to carry cargo, in the form of fender washers, which can be grouped and tied to the robots' axles, as shown in Figure 2.
 Students can investigate the maximum amount of cargo (in the form of washers count) that the two types of robots can manage to carry.

 - After students conclude their hypotheses based on their observations of the two robots' performance, begin the competition portion of the activity.
 In the competitions, students predict the outcomes based on what they learned in the previously performed experiments.
 Conduct speed trial and tug-of-war competitions to test "geared up" and "geared down" robot sets, respectively.
 Speed trials are arranged as simple races between two or more racers.
 Tug-of-war trials are conducted between two racers running in opposite directions, connected by string or LEGO components.

 Before the Activity

 - Once assembled and programmed, calibrate the racers to measure distance using the gear train configurations.
 Calibration depends on the material on which the racers will be tested (for example, carpet, tile or wood).
 Calibration requires the comparison of the actual distance traveled by the robot, measured with a yardstick, with the computed distance.
-Higher or lower discrepancies from the actual value require the negative or positive (linear) adjustment of the calibration factor, indicated in the NXT-G program as a variable.
+Higher or lower discrepancies from the actual value require the negative or positive (linear) adjustment of the calibration factor, indicated in the EV3-G program as a variable.
 As with all robotic set-ups, each racer must be inspected for structural integrity and tested for program reliability.